 Rainfall and snowfall expected to rise

-Observations sugget that precipitation has risen by about 8 % in the Arctic as a whole over the past 100 years.
+Observations sugget that precipitation has risen by about 8 per cent in the Arctic as a whole over the past 100 years.
 However, this result is somewhat uncertain, both because of sources of error in the measurement of precipitation in a cold Arctic climate and because there is a lack of data from parts of the region.

 In the Arctic as a whole, annual precipitation is expected to rise by about 20 per cent during the 21st century, most of this in the form of rain.
 The greatest rise is expected in coastal areas in autumn and winter.
 In these areas, an increase of more than 30 per cent is expected.